-Financial advisors rely on their relationship with their broker/dealer for a variety of functions, from back-office support to practice management, but there’s a difference between firms that provide a service and those that allow you to elevate your practice and grow your business.
-If you’re considering switching firms—and especially if you’re making a move from the wirehouse to the world of independence—choosing the best broker/dealer means looking beyond a big name, shiny sign-on bonus, and slick marketing to consider the importance of fit.
+Financial advisors rely on their relationship with their firm partner for a variety of functions, from back-office support to practice management, but there’s a difference between firms that provide a service and those that allow you to elevate your practice and grow your business.
+If you’re considering switching firms—and especially if you’re making a move from the wirehouse to the world of independence—choosing the best firm partner means looking beyond a big name, shiny sign-on bonus, and slick marketing to consider the importance of fit.

 Unsure where to start?
 Ask yourself the following questions to help you decide if a firm partner is the best choice for you, your business goals, and your clients.

 Do the Firm’s Values and Culture Align with Your Own?